YoloNomy/YoloNomy.github.io/_meca/Newton/Kepler.md

 ### History : from laws to theorem

-Discovered by Joannes Kepler and published between 1609 and 1619 from Tycho Brahe's measurements.
-Part of the great changes giving birth to modern astronomy with Galileo's observations (1605) and Copernician's revolution.
+These laws were discovered by Joannes Kepler and published between 1609 and 1619.
+They were inspired from Tycho Brahe's measurements of the planet's motion in the sky.
+They are part of the great changes giving birth to modern astronomy starting from Galileo's first observations of the sky with a telescope (1605) and the Copernician's revolution putting the Sun and not earth at the center of the Universe.

-At the time they were indeed understood as *laws* that is fundamental rules of nature that can not be proven.
-However, they can be fully derived from geometrical consideration and Newton *laws* of mechanics.
-Proven in 1687 by Newton.
+As their name clearly states, at the time they were understood as *laws* that is fundamental rules of nature that can not be proven within the current theories.
+However, they can now be fully derived from geometrical consideration and Newton *laws* of mechanics as we will do here.
+They were proven in 1687 by Newton himself.

 ### Why are they so important ?